Marijuana Legalization and Prevention in Alberta

 Drug addiction is a common problem in Alberta, and cannabis has always been a regularly used substance in the province.
 Since the recent legalization of marijuana in Canada, every province and territory have taken steps to ensure the proper drug education, prevention, and treatment resources are available to those who need it.
 The Alberta Gaming Liquor Commission is continuing to remind people preventative advertisements to not use marijuana while driving, and not to mix marijuana with alcohol and other drugs, and now that it is legal, it basically comes down to using it responsibly if someone chooses to use cannabis.

 However, there are those who are addicted to marijuana and other drugs and require help for their addiction.
 Parents in Alberta will often see their young children or teens be exposed to marijuana, and many parents will witness their children become addicted to these drugs later in life.
 When helping, someone addicted to marijuana it is important to address the addiction and not place blame, but rather get them the help, they need to treat the underlying problem.
 Marijuana impacts the mind the and body in certain ways; despite the drug has been used recreationally and for medical purposes for quite some time.
-Depending on the types of cannabis being used, the strength of the chemicals in it will be different, such aswhich is a compound primarily responsible for the effects of cannabis.
+Depending on the types of cannabis being used, the strength of the chemicals in it will be different, such as THC which is a compound primarily responsible for the psychoactive effects of cannabis.

 It is quite easy to become dependent on marijuana because of these effects, but there are numerous drug treatment options and resources for addicts and their families who need help in Alberta.
 Alberta Health Services, and local private treatment organizations within province are there to help anyone struggling with an addiction or drug problem that does involve marijuana.